SeedTactics/fms-insight/docs/mazak.md

 ## Load Instructions

-Finally, one parameter must be changed.
+On Version E and MazakWeb, one parameter must be changed.
+If you are using Mazak Smooth PMC, this step can be skipped!
 Open the Mazak Palletech software, go to the parameter edit screen, select `X`, and scroll to the setting `X-31`.
 Set the `X-31` setting from 0 to 1.
 This setting will cause CSV files describing the current load and unload operation at the load station to be output to the `c:\Mazak\FMS\LDS` directory.
 FMS Insight monitors this directory